-Langney Primary School has chosen to follow the Jigsaw PSHE Scheme of Work (a PSHE Quality Assured Resource).
+Despite being non-statutory, Langney Primary Academy has chosen to continue to deliver a high quality PSHE and Sex Relationship Education.
+The academy follows the Jigsaw PSHE Scheme of Work (a PSHE Quality Assured Resource).

-This PSHE policy is informed by existing DfE guidance on Sex and Relationships Education (Sex and Relationship Education Guidance, July 2000), Preventing and Tackling Bullying (Preventing and tackling bullying: Advice for head teachers, staff and governing bodies, July 2013), Drug and Alcohol Education (DfE and ACPO drug advice for schools: Advice for local authorities, headteachers, school staff and governing bodies, September 2012), Safeguarding (Working Together to Safeguard Children: A guide to inter-agency working to safeguard and promote the welfare of children, March 2013 and Keeping Children Safe in Education, 2015)) and Equality (Equality Act 2010: Advice for school leaders, school staff, governing bodies and local authorities, revised February 2013).
+This PSHE policy is informed by existing DfE guidance on Sex and Relationships Education (Sex and Relationship Education Guidance, July 2000), Preventing and Tackling Bullying (Preventing and tackling bullying: Advice for head teachers, staff and governing bodies, July 2013), Drug and Alcohol Education (DfE and ACPO drug advice for schools: Advice for local authorities, headteachers, school staff and governing bodies, September 2012), Safeguarding (Working Together to Safeguard Children: A guide to inter-agency working to safeguard and promote the welfare of children, March 2013 and Keeping Children Safe in Education, 2015) and Equality (Equality Act 2010: Advice for school leaders, school staff, governing bodies and local authorities, revised February 2013).